Is it Safe to Travel to Cabo San Lucas? Cabo Safety Tips

 Insurance is available not only for canceled flights and lost luggage, but also for your medical expenses if you end up getting sick on your trip.

-See what insurance your credit card offers.
+Tips: See what travel insurance your credit card offers.

 Also check out SafetyWing.
 If you travel often to Cabo, it may work for you, as their insurance is designed for frequent travelers (as well as digital nomads).